The Institute of International Affairs

 The Project Manager of the Centre for Small State Studies is Tómas Joensen.
 Baldur Þórhallsson, Professor at the Faculty of Political Science, is the Programme and Research Director of CSSS.

-Centre for Arctic Policy Studies (CAPS)
+Centre for Arctic Studies (CAS)

-The Centre for Arctic Policy Studies (CAPS) is run under the auspices of the Institute of International Affairs at the University of Iceland.
+The Centre for Arctic Studies (CAS) is run under the auspices of the Institute of International Affairs at the University of Iceland.
 The Centre is a forum for interdisciplinary collaboration in the field of Arctic research.
 The main goal of the Centre is to support and conduct research both on a national and international level and to increase cooperation of academia with the public- and private sector.
 The Centre organizes conferences, seminars and lectures on Arctic issues as well supporting teaching and offering publication in the field.
 A recently signed joint agreement between the Centre and the Ministry for Foreign Affairs involves the organisation of a joint seminar series and an annual international conference on Arctic issues, in conjunction with the upcoming Icelandic chairmanship of the Arctic Council.
 Being a part of the Institute of International Affairs and the University of Iceland, the Centre is uniquely situated to draw from a large academic community devoted to Arctic research and studies, in Iceland and abroad.

 Höfði Reykjavík Peace Centre at the University of Iceland